simonpoole/osm-area-tags/README.md

 Objects modeled as OSM multi-polygons always have area semantics.

-This is based on data from https://github.com/ideditor/id-area-keys that extracts the information from the iD presets and from iD source code, but supports both
+This is based on data from https://github.com/ideditor/id-area-keys as a starting point that extracts the information from the iD presets and from iD source code, but supports both
 _key_ implies area semantics and certain values don't, and the opposite when _key_ normally implies linear, but certain values have area semantics.

-Yes this is a bad case of https://xkcd.com/927/
+Yes, this is a bad case of https://xkcd.com/927/

-__Note: currently the validation against the schema is broken.__